 ― Martha Graham

-Belinda A. Sáenz is a multidisciplinary performer, choreographer, and instructional specialist based in NYC who collaborates as a teaching artist with Lincoln Center Education since 2014.
-Through the various programs at Lincoln Center Education, Belinda partners with teachers and college professors in the development of Aesthetic Education workshops through LCE’s unique Learning Framework and the Capacities for Imaginative Thinking.
-She co-presents at the LCE Summer Forums yearly since 2015 and serves a the United Federation of Teachers Chapter Leader for the LCE Faculty since January 2017.
+Belinda A. Sáenz is a multidisciplinary performer, choreographer, and instructional specialist who collaborates as a teaching artist (TA) with Lincoln Center Education since 2014.
+Through the various programs at Lincoln Center Education, Belinda has partnered with fellow TAs, artists, teachers, and college professors in the development of Aesthetic Education workshops through LCE’s unique Learning Framework, the Capacities for Imaginative Thinking.
+She co-presented at the LCE Summer Forums yearly since 2015 and serves a the United Federation of Teachers Chapter Leader for the LCE Faculty since January 2017.

 Belinda has performed at Lincoln Center, Radio City Music Hall, The Kennedy Center, Jacob’s Pillow Dance Festival 2016 for the Inside/Out Series, Davis Hall, United Palace Theatre, Queens Theatre, Frederick Loewe Theatre, etc. Belinda has collaborated with MJM Dance, Dance the YARD in Martha’s Vineyard, Theatre Arts Center/NY, El Paso Opera, Viva El Paso, UTEP Music Theatre Company, UTEP Theatre and Dance, UTEP Dinner Theatre, among others.
 She has performed choreography by Martie Barylick, Jennifer Conley, Sean Curran, Deborah Damast, Diane Duggan, Kim Elliott, Rocker Verastique, among many others.
 Her most recent choreographic work titled The US in USA was presented at the Frederick Loewe Theatre for the NYU Dance Education’s Distinguished Faculty Concert 2017.